 Hybrid rye is bred to produce high-yielding rye cereal grain and forage with low incidences of ergot, thanks to its trait of shedding pollen within a short period of time.
 Research shows it is effective for weed suppression, nutrient scavenging, and as an animal feed ration component.
-Here are some tips for growing and managing hybrid rye.
+Here are some tips for planting and managing hybrid rye.

 Planting Time:Plant during September in southern Minnesota for best tillering and grain yields when soil temperatures at seeding depth are below 59° F. (You can plant into early October, but you may experience grain-yield decline.)